Above Suspicion (TV series): Series 3 (2011)

-Guest cast in this series include Robbie Gee as Silas Roach, Andrew Woodall as David Rushton, and Julian Sands as Damian Nolan.
+Guest cast in this series include Robbie Gee as Silas Roach, Andrew Woodall as David Rushton, Julian Sands as Damian Nolan, and Richard Brake as Marshall.
 The first episode opened with 5.495 million viewers on ITV, a 19.5% share, with another 326,000 on ITV HD.
 It was narrowly beaten by BBC One's new series of Silent Witness which, with 5.877 million viewers, had a 20.9% share of the 9-10pm audience.